A lesson from Mother Nature.

 Pretty straight forward, I thought.
 So I began.

 It’s always a little disheartening to exert myself in nature with my husband.
-Not for any reason that he’s responsible for– except that he’s in exquisite shape and I’m not.
+Not for any reason that he’s responsible for–except that he’s got brute strength and I do not.
 So I pretend to keep up, until I can’t anymore.
 And then he patiently waits for me to catch my breath.
 I go as far as I can and then I stop, and then I progress a little further, and then I stop.
 Eventually I get there.

 That’s all that matters, I tell myself.